No matter what kind of guitar you play, changing the strings is an essential practice to master.

 Remove the old strings:

-- Pull out the string to remove it completely.
+- Remove the string completely.

 - Repeat with the rest of the strings.